box/box-typescript-sdk-gen/docs/webLinks.md

 ### Arguments

 - webLinkId `string`
   - The ID of the web link.
-  - Used as `web_link_id` in path `path` of the API call
+Example: "12345"
 - requestBody `UpdateWebLinkByIdRequestBodyArg`
-  - Used as requestBody for the API call
+  - Request body of updateWebLinkById method
 - headers `UpdateWebLinkByIdHeadersArg`
-  - Used as headers for the API call
+  - Headers of updateWebLinkById method

 ### Returns